lucademenego99/icp-bundle/README.md

 - `redbean.com`: a redbean web-server ready to be customized to serve ICP slides. [redbean](https://redbean.dev/) is a simple HTTP server that exposes the current folder.
 It can be executed on Linux, MacOS, Windows, FreeBSD, OpenBSD and NetBSD thanks to the [Cosmopolitan project](https://github.com/jart/cosmopolitan).
 Please see [icp-create-server](https://github.com/lucademenego99/icp-create-server) for more information on how to use it;
 - `example.html`: an example showcasing the main elements exported by the library;
 - various css files: styles to make the slides work.

+## Redbean file
+The resulting Redbean file contains the dependencies to compile and run all programming languages supported by ICPs, so it is quite heavy.
+If you need to prepare a redbean file containing only the dependencies for a specific programming language, you can:
+- take the redbean.com file contained in the public folder;
+- use the zip command line program available in Linux to insert the dependencies you need and the HTML slides;
+- distribute it!

+As an example, here are the commands to prepare a Redbean file compatible with Python:
+- zip redbean.com custom-style.css reveal.js python-offline.iife.js reveal.css white.css # Common dependencies
+- zip redbean.com -r utils # Utils folder available in the public directory, containing only the "python" subfolder
+- zip redbean.com index.html # Your HTML slides

 ## Exported Web Components